 - Among eukaryotes, it is complex, with many layers of regulatory and structural genes and their protein products.

-A phylogeny of significant groups from Adl et al., 2005, as summarized by Keeling et al., 2009 appears at right.
+A phylogeny of significant groups from Kim and Graham, 2008 appears at right.

 Note: The phylogram to which this cladogram links superimposes the phylogeny of fossil-forming groups on to the stratigraphic record.
 Typically we could infer minimum divergence ages with some confidence.
 In the case of Eukaryotes, however, this is perilous as so few yield fossils.
 El Albani et al. 2014, for instance describe "colonial" organisms with features associated with colonies of eukaryotic cells in the 2.1 Ga Francevillan B Formation of Gabon.
 These colonies were not organized into bodies in the manner of multicellular fungi, plants, and animals, but were akin to congregations of independent cells like slime molds.

-Hypotheses of the phylogeny or eukaryotes are subject to frequent revision, so we focus on descriptions of major fossil-forming groups, rather than the broad patterns.
+Hypotheses of the phylogeny of eukaryotes are subject to frequent revision, so we focus on descriptions of major fossil-forming groups, rather than the broad patterns.
 And yet a few words on large groups: